Ajay10422/Crop_Chatbot/README.md

 ![Streamlit](https://img.shields.io/badge/Frontend-Streamlit-FF4B4B?logo=streamlit&logoColor=white)

 ## 📌 Project Overview
-[cite_start]This repository implements a **Retrieval-Augmented Generation (RAG)** system designed to provide specialized technical assistance to farmers[cite: 7]. [cite_start]Unlike generic chatbots, this system is engineered to answer domain-specific queries by retrieving context from a structured agricultural dataset before generating a response[cite: 4, 5].
+This repository implements a **Retrieval-Augmented Generation (RAG)** system designed to provide specialized technical assistance to farmers[cite: 7]. [cite_start]Unlike generic chatbots, this system is engineered to answer domain-specific queries by retrieving context from a structured agricultural dataset before generating a response[cite: 4, 5].

-[cite_start]The system solves the "hallucination" problem of standard LLMs by grounding answers in verified crop data, aiding farmers in making data-driven decisions regarding crop health and management[cite: 8].
+The system solves the "hallucination" problem of standard LLMs by grounding answers in verified crop data, aiding farmers in making data-driven decisions regarding crop health and management.

 ## 🏗️ System Architecture
-[cite_start]The application utilizes a **RAG (Retrieve, Augment, Generate)** methodology[cite: 20].
+The application utilizes a **RAG (Retrieve, Augment, Generate)** methodology.
 It bridges the gap between the user interface and the underlying data using LangChain orchestration.

 ```mermaid
 graph LR